 Here are 14 investment questions you should know the answers to in a period of uncertainty.

-They provide an opportunity to grow your money over time.
+The reason to buy stocks is that they provide an opportunity to grow your money over time.
 While there are risks — stocks can go up and down, and companies can go bankrupt — there’s also the opportunity for larger returns than you might get by putting all your money in a savings account (or under your mattress).
 Investing can also provide income outside of your paycheck through dividends.

-It depends on what you need your investments to do for you, and what holes you need to fill in your portfolio.
+It depends on what you need your investments to do for you and what holes you need to fill in your portfolio.
 If you’re looking for rapid growth and can handle a lot of risk, you might look to new tech companies, for example.
 If you want a safer bet, blue-chip stocks might be for you.
 To diversify your portfolio, it’s wise to invest in a range of different stocks and sectors.

 When deciding whether to buy shares of a company, you may want to consider its earnings history and projections and the current stock price relative to its 52-week high and low.
 You can also read analysts’ reports and ratings.